J-O-H-N-P-A-U-L/portfolio/pages/index.md

 #### Selected Responsibilities and Contributions:
 * JavaScript (jQuery) and VB .Net Development of www.jag.com.au
 * development and support of proprietary middleware messaging broker system
-* developed a new jQuery mobile driven Colorado web store www.jag.com.au
+* developed a new jQuery mobile driven Jag web store www.jag.com.au
 * worked as a part of a Multi-Disciplinary team across many differing development projects

 ## Betstar